mjbulostin/awakening-balance/README.md

 # awakening-balance
-Awakening Balance is a health and wellness business owned by sister Christina Law.
+Awakening Balance is a health and wellness business owned by my sister Christina Law.
 Her services offer therapies including Yoga, Ayurveda, Thai Bodywork, and Faster EFT.
 She is also a Healy.com partner.

 The website can be access here: https://mjbulostin.github.io/awakening-balance/home.html